-Spanish IV-AP prepares students to sit for the Spanish Language & Culture Advanced Placement Exam.
+Spanish IV-AP prepares students to demonstrate intermediate midhigh proficiency across the full range of language skills within a cultural frame of reference.
 Students will be expected to demonstrate an understanding of the target culture, incorporate interdisciplinary topics, make cultural comparisons, and communicate in a variety of settings.
 Using current events, global viewpoints and cultural literature, integrated resources, and content-based instruction, students will develop an increased awareness in the products, practices, and perspectives of the Spanish speaking world.
-The expected outcome of this course is developing Intermediate high/Advanced proficiency.
+The expected outcome of this course is developing intermediate mid-high proficiency and to prepare students for success on the AP Spanish Language and Culture Exam.
 This course is conducted in Spanish.